wgy230041/getarticle/README.md

 getarticle -i 10.1126/science.abc7424 -o /Users/haotian/Desktop
 ```

+Please change the download direction to your own.
 The download direction is the current direction in terminal by default.
 To change the default download direction, use `-sd` option.

 Example: